mikeschinkel/go-mustache/classify/README.md

 ## Why? / For What Use-Case?

 This module's parent contains a fork of a Go package — [github.com/alexkappa/mustache](https://github.com/alexkappa/mustache).
-This fork is intended to add support for all the Mustache conformance tests found [here](https://github.com/mustache/spec/tree/master/specs).
+I intended — and still intend — to add full support to this fork for all the Mustache conformance tests found [here](https://github.com/mustache/spec/tree/master/specs).

-This repo's original project — from [alexkappa/mustache](https://github.com/alexkappa/mustache) uses a lexer and then a parser to process mustache template files and then a renderer.
+This repo's original project from [alexkappa/mustache](https://github.com/alexkappa/mustache) uses a lexer and then a parser to process Mustache template files and then a renderer.
 As I worked on my fork I added a preprocessor between the parser and renderer to handle some of the more arcane rules for indentation and eliding newlines.
-However, at one point I into a problem reasoning about the parser, especially given how the lexer and parser interact making it hard to follow.
+However, I ran into a problem reasoning about the parser, especially given how the lexer and parser interact which made it hard for me to follow.

-Given I found myself stalled on being able to handle all the conformance tests because my inability to reason about the arcane rules for indentation and eliding newlines I decided to create a small sub-project to **classify all lines in a template** with a line type and with a slice of token slices — which I called `Segments` — so that I could better reason about them.
-That is the code that exists in this module.
+Given I found myself stalled on being able to handle all the conformance tests I decided to create a small sub-project to **classify all lines in a template** with a line type and with a slice of token slices (aka `Segments`) so that I could better reason about them.
+That is the now fully working and tested code that exists in this Go module.

 My plan was to use this in my preprocessor for the parent module when I needed to decide on indentation and/or eliding newlines but in retrospect using two (2) parsers to parse the same template for one rendering is probably not a great idea.
-At the time of this writing I think I should just revisit fixing alexkappa's parser now that I better understand Mustache's requirements.
+At the time of this writing I have decided to just revisit fixing alexkappa's parser now that I better understand Mustache's arcane requirements.

 **_Still_**, since I did all the work to get this template classifier to pass the over 100 tests comprising various scenarios I felt it would be a shame to just throw it all away.

-So **that** is the _why_ for this repo.
+ **That** is the _why_ for this repo.
 I do not know if anyone will ever find it useful, but if someone does then I guess it will have been worth me not throwing it away. 🤷‍♂️

 ## Contributing